 |Class 4.3||Substances liberating combustible gases when in contact with water.|

 Various dangerous substances and objects, i.e. any other substance which experience proves to be - or which turns out to be - of such a dangerous nature that it should be covered by the provisions of this part.

-The current version of the IMDG Code (version 36-12) was adopted by the IMO Maritime Safety Committee at its 90th session in the spring of 2012 as resolution MSC.328(90).
-This version entered into force on 1 January 2014.
-A copy of the IMDG Code, version 36-12, in the form of extracts from the report of the 90th session of the IMO Maritime Safety Committee, is available from the following links:
+The coming version of the IMDG Code (version 38-16), which was adopted by the IMO Maritime Safety Committee at its 96th session as resolution MSC.406(96), will formally enter into force on 1 January 2018.
+However, it is possible to use the IMDG Code version 38-16 from January 2017; it is available from this link.

 For certain types of ro-ro passenger ships, it is possible – as an alternative to the IMDG Code – to use the "Memorandum of understanding on the carriage of dangerous goods by ro-ro ships in the Baltic Sea area" (also referred to as the "Baltic Sea Memorandum").
 This makes it possible for these ro-ro passenger ships to transport trucks carrying dangerous goods without having to change the marking and the transport documents for the dangerous goods from the road transport regulations (ADR) to the sea transport regulations (IMDG Code) within the areas given in the Memorandum of Understanding.